Code-Institute-Submissions/JohanABlomqvist-fortunecookiepp3/README.md

 - Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 - Type 'git clone' into the terminal and then paste the link you copied in step 3.
 Press enter.

-### How to Deploy on heroku
+### How to Deploy on Heroku
-To deploy on heroku once logged in:
+To deploy on Heroku once logged in:
 - Create a project
 - Go into settings over here
 ![Settings](https://github.com/JohanABlomqvist/fortunecookiepp3/blob/c475015d2d1872e244efe45897a25058a194719a/assets/images/heroku1.PNG)